Join a world-class

 CDC states that at this time, we do not know if antibodies make you immune to the virus.

-All health insurance policies are required to provide coverage for the COVID-19 test.
+Many health insurance policies provide coverage for the COVID-19 test.
 You will be asked to provide your insurance information at the time of your appointment.
-Uninsured patients will not be billed for COVID-19 testing.
 You may receive a bill from Marshfield Clinic Health System if your insurance information is not on file.
+Uninsured patients will be billed directly for COVID-19 testing.

 Click below to learn how you can protect yourself and others while waiting for your test results.